YoniF1/bookmark_manager/README.md

 So that I can see what websites or pages I've visited, I would like to have a list of bookmarks

+As a user,
+So that I can save a bookmark,
+I would like to add a bookmark

 In order to set up this database for this web app:
 1. Connect to psql - making sure to install postrgesql via Homebrew